highcharts/highcharts/docs/dashboards/html-component.md

 If some of the HTML elements are used frequently or requires to be more customable, it is possible to create a custom component that will simplify the configuration.
 The custom component can be created by extending the basic HTML component.
 More in the [Custom Component](https://www.highcharts.com/docs/dashboards/custom-component) section.

+### Components synchronization

+HTML Component is the only component that does not have predefined synchronization types for itself (mainly because it cannot be connected to data pool).
+However, you can define your own sync types as needed.
+You can read more about it [here](https://www.highcharts.com/docs/dashboards/synchronize-components#custom-synchronization).

 ### API options
 For the full set of available options, see [the API](https://api.highcharts.com/dashboards/#interfaces/Dashboards_Components_HTMLComponent_HTMLComponentOptions.Options).